mrbazzan/flaskAPI/README.md

 - method = GET
 - This is used to get a blog post.
 The BLOG_ID is the id of the blog to be retrieved.
 - It makes use of binary search tree data structure.

+#### `` /blog/numeric_body``
+- method = GET
+- This is used to get a blog post.
+- It makes use of queue data structure(append to the end and remove from the top) e.g people buying coffee from a coffee stand; New folks join the line from the end and those that have been attended to(in front) leave the line.

+#### `` /blog/delete_last_five_post``
+- method = DELETE
+- This is used to delete the last five blog posts that were posted.
+- It makes use of Stack data structure(append to the top and remove from the top).
+    The newest post is always on top.